lingmann/dcos/README.md

 - `aws.py make_candidate`: Make a new candidate for a release.
 Performs a build, then generates the single-master, multi-master, and button page templates.
 Uploads them all to a testing bucket for internal testing.

 TODO(cmaloney): More AWS commands

-### Vagrant (TODO)

-`vagrant.py`: Performs a DCOS build and generates a self-contained script to create a Vagrantfile to launch a DCOS cluster.

-Uploads all the packages, bootstrap, config package automatically, as well as the script to generate the Vagrantfile.

-To use simply download the script from the provided url, run the script, then run `vagrant up`.